Pierre-Charles Villeneuve: The battle

 At Cádiz the combined French and Spanish fleets were kept under blockade by Nelson.
+Nelson arriving off Cadiz on the 28th September.
 In September, Villeneuve was ordered to sail for Naples and attack British shipping in the Mediterranean, but he was initially unwilling to move and continued in blatant disregard of superior orders.

 In mid-October he learned that Napoleon was about to replace him as commanding officer with François Étienne de Rosily-Mesros and order him to Paris to account for his actions.
 (Napoleon had written to the Minister of Marine, "Villeneuve does not possess the strength of character to command a frigate.
 He lacks determination and has no moral courage.")
 Before his replacement could arrive, Villeneuve gave the order to sail on 18 October.

 Inexperienced crews and the difficulties of getting out of Cádiz meant that it took two days to get all 34 ships out of port and into some kind of order.
 On 21 October 1805 Villeneuve learned of the size of the British fleet, and turned back to Cádiz, but the combined fleets were intercepted by Nelson off Cape Trafalgar.
 Nelson, though outnumbered, won the Battle of Trafalgar, and Villeneuve's flagship Bucentaure was captured along with many other French and Spanish ships.